Charan-MK/Streamer/README.md

 ## Requirements
 For development, Node.js needs to be installed on your operating system and should have a MongoDB instance to be configured.

-### Node
+### Installations
 - #### Node installation on windows
 1. Download the installer from official Node.js website: https://nodejs.org/en

 - #### MongoDB installation on windows
 1. Go to official MongoDB website: https://www.mongodb.com/
 2. Navigate to Products -> Community Edition
-3. Select appropriate package from Select package dropdown
+3. Select appropriate package from Select package dropdown and install the application

 ## Dependencies
 Before you run the app, install the project dependencies by running the following command: